What Is an Aircon Refrigerant Top Up?

 In Singapore, refrigerant handling is regulated under the Environmental Protection and Management Act.
 Refrigerants are controlled substances that must be handled, stored, and disposed of by trained and licensed professionals.
 Improper handling poses environmental risks and can be dangerous.

-All Billy Aircon technicians who perform gas top ups are trained and licensed for refrigerant handling.
+All Billy Aircon technicians who perform gas top ups are trained and licensed for refrigerant handling across residential HDB flats, condos, and commercial properties.
 We use properly calibrated equipment, follow safe handling procedures, and ensure no refrigerant is vented into the atmosphere.
 Used or recovered refrigerant is disposed of through approved channels.

 This is another reason why DIY gas top ups are not just inadvisable but potentially illegal.
 Purchasing refrigerant without proper licensing is restricted, and incorrect handling can result in frostbite, chemical burns, or environmental damage.